Alchemist-X/howcryptoworksbook/Chapter_08_MEV.md

 A fast-moving reseller spots the order, sprints to Stall A, buys the tomatoes first, then offers them back to the trader at a markup.
 Another reseller notices the trader is about to make a large purchase that will drive up tomato prices, so they buy just before the trader and sell immediately after, pocketing the price difference the trade created.
 Meanwhile, the market manager starts auctioning off the right to decide who gets served first: whoever pays the highest tip jumps to the front of the line.

-This market chaos isn't just an analogy but exactly what happens in **the public mempool**, creating what researchers call a "dark forest" where revealing profitable trades attracts predators.
+This market chaos mirrors exactly what happens in **the public mempool**, creating what researchers call a "dark forest" where revealing profitable trades attracts predators.

 **Maximal Extractable Value (MEV)** is the profit that emerges from this system.
 Originally called "Miner Extractable Value" during Ethereum's proof-of-work era, MEV represents revenue extracted beyond standard block rewards and transaction fees by strategically ordering, including, or excluding transactions within blocks.